 Through the grace of Christ we are to perfect a Christian character.
 We must not think that we can wait until Christ comes, and that He will then give us the necessary virtue and grace.

 It is in this life that we are to represent Christ.
 He gave Himself for us that He might cleanse us from all unrighteousness, and purify unto himself a peculiar people, zealous of good works.

 We should not continue in sin that grace may abound

-What is man, that such a price should be paid for his redemption!
+What are humans, that such a price should be paid for their redemption!

 All the riches of the world are not of sufficient value to redeem one perishing soul.
-Who can measure the love Christ felt for a lost world, as He hung upon the cross, suffering for the sins of guilty men?
-This love was immeasurable.
-It was infinite.
-His love was stronger than death.
-Though He had the most fearful conflict with the powers of darkness, yet amid it all.
-His love decreased not, but grew stronger and stronger.
-He endured the hidings of His Father’s countenance, until He was led to exclaim, in the bitterness of his soul:
+Who can measure the love Christ felt for a lost world, as He hung upon the cross, suffering for the sins of guilty people?

 We are accepted through Christ’s merit alone.
 The proof of our love to Him and the evidence of our faith, will be found in our obedience to God’s holy law.
 Our Savior says: